-- Wireline and wireless carriers should improve Type 1 number inventory management.
+• Wireline and wireless carriers should improve Type 1 number inventory management.
 Wireline carriers should perform an annual inventory check of wireless Type 1 numbers to confirm that wireless companies are using the numbers allocated to them.
 Companies should make inventory data available to the CPUC upon request.
-Wireline companies should reclaim unused numbers within 60 days of discovery. - Type 1 carriers should be subject to number conservation techniques such as sequential numbering and fill rates.
-A system to ensure compliance with Type 1 number conservation measures should be developed. - The Commission should consider Type 1 wireless carriers as candidates for number pooling.
-Excess and unused Type 1 numbers should be donated to the number pool.

-$[\]frac{46}{10}$ Type 1 numbers may go unused because wireless carriers go out of business or because of inadequate record keeping.
+$[\]frac{43}{10}$ Type 1 numbers may go unused because wireless carriers go out of business or because of inadequate record keeping.

-47 The 510 study revealed that Type 1 numbers given to wireless carriers are from prefixes in which LNP has already been initiated by the wireline carriers.
+44 The 619 study revealed that Type 1 numbers given to wireless carriers are from prefixes in which the wireline carriers have already initiated LNP.
 Because Type 1 numbers reside in the wireline carrier's end office, Type 1 numbers are LNP-capable and thus suited for pooling.

-48 These blocks are 10% or less contaminated.
+45 These blocks are 10% or less contaminated.